winstencoellins/oop-and-intro-to-data-structure/Week 3/LinkedList/README.md

 ```
 For the delete() method, an index argument will be passed to specify which node will be deleted and the method will return the deleted node if the deletion is successful.
 Similar to the get() method, remember to check for invalid index and return null if the index is invalid.
+`NOTE:` Similar to the clear() method, you should update the `next` attribute of the nodes that you will delete.

 ```java
 public void insert(int index, Node node) {
 	// TODO
 }
 ```
-As for the insert() method, it is similar to the add() method except there will be an index argument in the insert() method which enables to method to add the node anywhere in the LinkedList.
+As for the insert() method, it is similar to the add() method except there will be an index argument in the insert() method which enables the method to add the node anywhere in the LinkedList.
 However, do note that the index can also be invalid.
 Example: Calling insert(5, node) with a LinkedList with only 3 nodes will not allow the method to add the node.
 Hence, the size and content of the LinkedList will stay the same.